 For more information: http://www.law.nyu.edu/centers/transnational

-Each activity will be in charge of an academic coordinator, who will design the academic program and the election of the international co-speakers
+The seminar is in charge of two academic coordinators, who are responsible for the design of the academic program and the election of the international and national speakers

 Professor Franco Ferrari joined NYU on a full-time basis in September 2010, after serving as visiting professor for various years.
 Professor Ferrari is also chaired professor of international law at Verona University School of Law.
 He is now the Director of the Center for Transnational Litigation, Arbitration and Commercial Law at the same university.
 Previously, he was chaired professor of comparative law at Tilburg University in the Netherlands and Bologna University in Italy.